 CANNAZYM For Reusing Grow Media

-CANNAZYM is also often used when gardeners want to reuse growing media, especially coco coir.
+CANNAZYM is also often used when gardeners reuse growing media, especially coco coir.

-Using this enzyme product throughout the grow cycle and soaking your grow media with it afterwards, will help you get rid of any decaying roots left from the previous crop.
-That way you enrich your soil with advantageous nutrients for your next crop cycle and improve the substrate’s aeration.
+Using this enzyme product throughout the grow cycle and soaking your grow media with it afterwards will help you eliminate any decaying roots left from the previous crop.
+That way, you enrich your soil with advantageous nutrients for your next crop cycle and improve the substrate’s aeration.

-Or keep on reading, if you would like to find out even more about CANNAZYM and when to use it.
+Or keep reading if you would like to learn even more about CANNAZYM and when to use it.

 Video – What Does Cannazym Do?

 Want to see CANNAZYM’s enzymes in action?
-Check out this wonderful short video, where the processes of breaking down dead root material, activation of beneficial organism, and substrate aeration have been visualised:
+Check out this fantastic short video, where the processes of breaking down dead root material, activation of a beneficial organism, and substrate aeration are presented beautifully:

 And once you water your plants, the root system will not need as many root hairs as it has produced, which is why the oldest ones will die out and be shed.

-But these dead roots turn into a good environment for the development of molds, fungi and harmful bacteria.
-You wouldn’t want that would you?
+But these dead roots turn into a good environment for developing moulds, fungi and harmful bacteria.
+But, of course, you wouldn’t want that, would you?

 CANNA then goes a bit more into detail about two of the enzymes found in CANNAZYM – Pectinase and Endocellulase.

 Endocellulase breaks down cellulose after the pectin has been broken down.
 This enables the content of the cells (which were surrounded by cellulose) to be released.
 The microorganisms in the substrate then absorb these nutrients and convert them into minerals and sugars.
-These minerals and sugars will now be absorbed by the new root hairs.
+The new root hairs will now absorb these minerals and sugars.

 And how does all of this increase aeration in the soil?

-Once the dead root hairs have been broken down, an empty air pocket remains in their place.
-This helps maintain the condition of the substrate by increasing air circulation through the substrate and prevents pot binding.
-This way your plants’ roots have room to “breathe” properly, take in water and nutrients.
+Once the dead root hairs are broken down, an empty air pocket remains in their place.
+This helps maintain the condition of the substrate by increasing air circulation through the substrate and preventing pot binding.
+This way, your plants’ roots have room to “breathe” properly take in water and nutrients.

 A CANNAZYM Experiment